 Ullman School of Design

-Undergraduate and graduate programs empower students in our Myron E. Ullman Jr. School of Design with a core of knowledge that provides a solid educational base.
-Our students are prepared for careers in fashion, communication design, and industrial design by a passionate faculty, rigorous academic endeavors, and a world-class professional practice (co-op) program.
+Undergraduate and graduate programs empower students in our Myron E. Ullman, Jr. School of Design with a core of knowledge that provides a solid educational base.
+Our students are prepared for careers in fashion, communication design (also known as graphic design) and industrial design by a passionate faculty, rigorous academic endeavors, and a world-class professional practice (co-op) program.

 The School of Design offers degrees in:

 As part of the College of Design, Architecture, Art, and Planning, the School of Design programs are accredited by the National Association of Schools of Arts and Design (NASAD).

 P&G Diversity in Design Scholarship & Fellowship Funds

 These funds are a result of P&G Beauty's strong belief that diversity drives innovation and creates more holistic solutions to serve all consumers and communities better.

 The P&G Diversity in Design Undergraduate Scholarship Fund has been created to support under-represented undergraduate students in DAAP's Myron E. Ullman, Jr. School of Design throughout the course of their studies.
 Each recipient also has the opportunity to gain invaluable experience with a paid P&G co-op and mentorship.

 Master of Design applicants can earn The P&G Diversity in Design Graduate Fellowship.
 This fund will support selected under-represented graduate students for the two-year program, plus award additional opportunities for co-op and mentorship with P&G. More information on this fellowship can be found on our Master in Design page under "UC Advantages and Special Opportunities."